dnr/styx/README.md

 sharing at once.
 Maybe that'll be possible in the future.)

 How does this compare to content-defined chunking (CDC)?
 CDC can theoretically share more data, especially if you use a smaller chunk size.
-But chunks at odd offsets add more overhead to reconstructing files.
-You can transfer data with CDC and reconstruct it into a filesystem.
-But then you're doubling local storage space.
+But chunks at non-aligned offsets add more overhead to reconstructing files.
+Of course you can transfer data with CDC and reconstruct it into a filesystem.
+But then you lose the benefits of CDC in the local filesystem.

-To get a single copy of local data plus good performance, I think fixed-size chunks are the best way to go for now.
+The idea of Styx is to partially decouple local storage sharing from network transfer sharing.
+Local storage uses aligned fixed size chunks for performance (this part isn't really changeable), but as long as we can reconstruct the data, we can inject anything into Styx: whole nar files, CDC-reconstituted nars, differentially-compressed nars, or (the current choice) differentially-compressed/individually-retrieved chunks.

-In some local experiments I found that whole-file sharing (i.e. optimize-store) cuts my local store size by 1.5× (to 66%), and 64KiB fixed chunks cut it down by 2.5× (to 40%).
+There are some nice properties of using the same chunks for transfer that we do for storage, notably it reduces the metadata overhead of keeping track of what we have and what we're missing, and makes building manifests simpler.
+But it's not strictly required.

 ### Expanding compressed files